barghouthi/blog/_posts/2019-07-15-smt-probability.md

 ## Randomized algorithm example

-Let's now look at a very simple randomized program, where `uniform(a,b)` returns a sample from the uniform distribution between values `a` and `b`.
+Let's now look at a very simple randomized program, where `uniform(a,b)` returns a sample from the uniform distribution between the values `a` and `b`.

 ```python
 def f(x):